jakobala/flask_server/README.md

 # Flask server
 This project is just a programming exercise.
 It is a flask server with one health endpoint that accepts GET, one stat endpoint that accepts POST of csv file, and one endpoint to visualize data.

+A log of the queries is saved under flask.log

 # Running the server
 The server can be run in two different way, independent from each other.
 Using usual python commands, or using Docker